 The entire process is online, paperless, and free.
 Most straightforward registrations are completed and the certificate issued within minutes of submission.

-Step 1: Visit the official portal.
+Step 1 — Visit the Udyam Registration official portal.
 Click on "For New Entrepreneurs who are not Registered yet as MSME."
-Do not use any other website, fake portals that charge fees for registration are common and illegal.
+Do not use any other website; fake portals that charge fees for registration are common and illegal.
 The government charges nothing.

-Step 4: Fill business details.
+Step 4 — Fill in business details.
 Enter your enterprise name, type of organisation (proprietorship, partnership, company, etc.), date of commencement of business, main business activity (manufacturing or service), NIC code for your specific industry, address with pin code, and number of employees.

-Step 7: Enter investment and turnover figures.
-If the portal has auto-fetched this from ITR and GST data, verify the figures.
+Step 7 — Enter investment and turnover figures.
+If the portal has auto-fetched this from the ITR and GST data, verify the figures.
 If no returns have been filed, enter self-declared amounts.
 Be accurate — these figures determine your classification category.

 Once registered and approved, you can now easily download your Udyam Certificate.
 Let’s look at these steps one by one.